Practical limits to polydispersity for quality colloidal crystals

 The study also provided insights into how the crystals grow as the films dry.
 For low polydispersity samples, the local order of the crystalline layers was found to increase with the distance from the substrate that the films grew on.
 The team hypothesised that this could result from the first layer immediately adhering to the solid substrate and therefore keeping the order it had at this time, whilst the second (and subsequent) layers are able to rearrange a little after deposition (via Brownian motion), leading to increased crystal quality.
 This supports an overall crystal growth picture of 2D layers forming first and then stacking into the 3D assemblies, as previously suggested in the literature for vertical drying.

-Are you working with colloidal coatings or thin films and want to investigate how they dry or what particle size variation your process can tolerate?
-ECFP can help translate particle specs into predictable product performance.
-Get in touch to discuss collaborative projects and bespoke characterisation.
+Are you working with colloidal coatings or thin films and looking to understand how they dry, crack, or how much particle size variation your process can tolerate?

 Links